Telecominfraproject/wlan-cloud-loadsim/README.md

 #### TIP_CONTROLLER_IP
 The IPv4 of the TIP Controller.
 This is the IP the simulation nodes will try to reach.

+#### TIP_AUTH
+The first version of this software was built for a pre-release of the TIP controller which used an older form of authentication.
+You should set this to "1" if you use the old software, or "2" if you use the latest version.

 ### What this script does...
 This script first removes all unneeded networks.
 It then creates the docker network that this simulation will be using.
 After this, the manager and node1 container will be stopped if they are running (from a aprevious run for example or an older version).
 The old containers are then removed.
 The log directory for each node is then created. `HOSTNAME` simply declares the hosts in the simulation.
 After which, the manager node and the simulation node are created.
 The script wil launch 2 containers: manager and node1.